U.S. jobless claims fall to lowest in four and half years

 The jobs data was tempered by a second report on Thursday that hinted at weaker U.S. and global demand.

-The trade deficit widened in August to $44.2 billion, as goods exports fell for the fifth consecutive month and imports declined fractionally.
+The U.S. trade deficit widened in August to $44.2 billion, as U.S. goods exports fell for the fifth consecutive month and imports declined fractionally.

 Initial claims for state unemployment benefits fell to a seasonally adjusted 339,000, the lowest number of new claims since February 2008, about a year before Obama took office in the midst of the global financial crisis.